sandra-pinel/Projects_ImageProcessing_AI/README.md

 # ImageProcessing_AI
-This repository is based on projects developed during  the subject "AI Image Processing ".
+This repository is based on projects developed during the subject "AI Image Processing".
 As classes were taught in Spanish some of the explanations or parts of code may appear in Spanish.

 # Repository Structure
 This repository is organized as following: